rdfjs/N3.js/README.md

 For maximum performance and easy of use, triples are represented as simple objects.
 <br>
-Since URIs are most common when dealing with RDF, they are represented as simple strings.
+Since IRIs are most common when dealing with RDF, they are represented as simple strings.

 ``` Turtle